Jakob-Bach/Solver-Demo/README.md

 `ArithmeticEnumerationDemo` and `FlexibleEnumerationDemo` don't have any external dependencies.

-`ChocoDemo` should also work directly, its dependency is hosted on Maven Central.
+`ChocoDemo` and `ChocoOptimizationDemo` should also work directly, as their dependency is hosted on Maven Central.

 For `Z3Demo`, matters are more complicated.
 First, please download a [pre-built version of Z3](https://github.com/Z3Prover/z3/releases) and extract it.